 Using your hands mix all the flour and most of the water (reserve 50g water for mix, later) called for in the “Dough Mix” section above in a bowl until all dry bits are hydrated.
 Cover the bowl and store somewhere warm (near your levain is convenient, around 75ºF) for 1 hour.

-Note that this autolyse stage does not incorporate or use the levain build in any way, they are two separate entities at this point that will be mixed together later in the process.
+Note that this autolyse stage does not incorporate or use salt or the levain build in any way, they are two separate entities at this point that will be mixed together later in the process.

 3. Mix – 1:00 p.m.

 At this point your autolyse is complete and your levain is ready.
 Add salt, reserved water, and levain to your already mixed flour & water (the autolysed dough).
 Mix thoroughly with your hands.
 I like to spread everything on top of dough resting in the bowl and use my hand to pinch all the ingredients together by bringing my thumb and index finger together repeatedly as I move from one side of the bowl to the other.
 Transfer dough to a tub or thick-walled bowl for bulk fermentation.At this point use your instant read thermometer to take the temperature of your dough to get your final dough temperature.
 If your FDT is below 78ºF next time use warmer water, and conversely, if it’s above 78ºF use cooler water.

 4. Bulk Fermentation – 1:10 p.m. to 5:10 p.m.